 Knowing when to water your Heartleaf philodendron is just one aspect of the overall watering regime of your plant.
 The second part is knowing the best method for watering your plant to care for it correctly.

 The Fundamental Importance of Good Drainage

 Good drainage is essential, especially in Heartleaf philodendron plants.
-It decreases the risk of soggy soils that ultimately result in root rot and other diseases.
+It decreases the risk of soggy soils resulting in root rot and other diseases.
 The outcome of soils that are not well-drained, such as root rot, can result in the death of your plant if not addressed soon enough.

 Heartleaf philodendron plants do best if watered with lukewarm water.
-If the water is too cold, the roots can have an adverse reaction.
+If the water is too cold, the roots can react adversely.